andreasioannoutech/MyMovieNews/README.md

-# POPULAR MOVIES APP
+# myMovieNews
-Udacity Android Developer Nanodegree project that discovers latest popular movies
+myMovieNews is an app that discovers latest and popular movies and shows relevant information about them.
+This was created as an Udacity Android Developer Nanodegree project.

 ## Gettings started
 1. Download a copy of this repo